openedx/TinCanPython/README.md

 <http://tincanapi.com/>

-Requires Python 2.7 or later.
+Requires Python 3.8 or later.

 ## Installation
-TinCanPython requires [Python 2.7](https://www.python.org/downloads/) or later.
-Python 3 is not supported.
+TinCanPython requires [Python 3.8](https://www.python.org/downloads/) or later.

 If you are installing from the Github repo, you will need to install `aniso8601` and `pytz` (use `sudo` as necessary):